davidlaprade/davidlaprade.github.io/_posts/2018-11-23-my-biggest-doubt-about-btc.md

 wide-spread use](https://twitter.com/yassineARK/status/1032353127800991750).
 More and more [disc space is required to run a full node](https://www.reddit.com/r/btc/comments/7gwe0d/how_much_disk_space_is_needed_for_a_full_node/), which eventually will become prohibitively large.
-Etc.
+Issues like these, and others, will need to be resolved.

 2. It needs to continue to change for security reasons.
 New attack vectors are constantly being created.
 Very likely there are bugs in the core software that we just aren't aware of.
 There may well be vulnerabilities in Proof of Work that we can't currently imagine, or [in the language C++ itself](https://gcc.gnu.org/bugzilla/buglist.cgi?bug_status=ASSIGNED&cf_known_to_fail_type=allwords&cf_known_to_work_type=allwords&component=c&component=c%2B%2B&product=classpath&product=gcc&query_format=advanced).
-Super-efficient mining chips might be developed that make a 51% attack plausible.
+Super-efficient mining chips might be developed that make a 51% attack practical.
 Techniques might be invented to engineer [SHA256 collisions](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html).
 Quantum computers might someday [be able to brute force private keys from public keys](https://en.wikipedia.org/wiki/Post-quantum_cryptography).<sup>1</sup>